martinbobula/weather-forecast-monitor/README.md

 # Weather Forecast Monitor (Prague)

-A local, SQL-first weather pipeline that turns a public forecast API into **decision-support alerts** and a daily **morning brief** — designed for a real use case (me / my girlfriend / my friends in Prague) where the goal is to **avoid being surprised** by meaningful weather changes.
+A local, SQL-first weather pipeline that turns a public forecast API into **decision-support alerts** and a daily **morning brief**.

+The project is built around a real use case (me / my girlfriend / friends in Prague): the goal is to **avoid being surprised by meaningful weather changes**, not to constantly monitor forecasts.
+Instead of repeatedly checking weather apps, the pipeline detects **new or significant forecast changes** (rain risk, wind spikes) and delivers concise notifications.

 This repository is intentionally **simple but trustworthy**: it focuses on clear data layers, transparent business rules in SQL, and reliability patterns (idempotency, monitoring, cooldown gating) rather than UI, ML, or scale.
-It’s a portfolio project built to practice real-world pipeline thinking and communicate it clearly to non-engineering stakeholders.

 This project is actively evolving.
 The current version demonstrates the core architecture and decision logic of the pipeline.
 Additional improvements (evaluation metrics, configuration refactoring, and new alert signals) are listed in the Roadmap section.